Sourdough Cinnamon Rolls with Brown Butter Cream Cheese Frosting

 Now, make the yudane at the same time as you make your levain (or at least 5 hours before you make the dough).

-Place 58g bread flour in a small, heatproof bowl.
+Place the bread flour in a small, heatproof bowl and pour the boiling water over it.

 With a silicone spatula, mix the flour and boiling water until the flour gelatinizes and forms a thick paste.